dkvz/majorsetbe/README.md

 - [ ] Ceate a "breaking news" section that only show the latest blog post with a specific custom field - Or look if there's already something like "show on home page"
 - [ ] Tablets could have some more padding in content zones, mobile could use slightly more too
 - [x] The menu has links on top now? -> Creating a menu changed the header dom
 - [ ] In event cards, the descriptions does not show carriage returns - But that may be due to it being an excerpt?
-We might keep it like so
+I'll have to tell authors to fill in the excerpt field
 - [x] Style the blue info message "This event is passed"
 - [x] I need a different style for .tribe-events-schedule when there are no thumbnails for the event and screen is large
 - [ ] I need to try a navigation menu with nested menus since I commented most of the preexisting navigation styles